 In 2004, I earned my MA in Linguistics at the University of California-San Diego, specializing in computational linguistics.
 Shortly thereafter, I began working at Parity Computing in San Diego as their Senior Linguist, managing their automated reference tagger.

-In 2006, I entered the PhD program at the School of Interactive Arts & Technology at Simon Fraser University to work in Artificial Intelligence and Ubiquitous Computing.
+In 2013, I completed a PhD at the School of Interactive Arts & Technology at Simon Fraser University with a focus in Artificial Intelligence and Ubiquitous Computing.